Skip to content

 Restrict the su command

-When you enable the root account, you should also restrict who can use the [su] command to switch users including root.
+After enabling the root account, it’s smart to limit who can use the ‘su’ command to switch to other users, including root.

 To do that, run the command below to open the su config file.